bkw777/NODE_DATAPAC/README.md

 [RAMDSK Source](software/RAMDSK/src)

-This source currently generates several variants based on compile-time options you can set in Makefile or on the make command line:

-- Exact replicas of the legacy (2-bank) RAM100.CO v2 & RAM200.CO v2 binaries just for reference.

-- A K85 equivalent of the legacy (2-bank) RAM100.CO

-- New versions for 100, 200, & K85 that support up to 32 banks in theory (MiniNDP has 4 banks),
-  with the exact same file size & TOP/END/EXE as the legacy versions so that the same RBOOT code (silkscreened on MiniNDP) works on both old and new binaries.

-- New versions that don't bother artificially matching an arbitrary file size, are a few bytes smaller and also live a few bytes higher.

-- Single-bank versions that are even smaller by omitting all code dealing with banks.
-  This is probably very close to the original RAMDSK v1 from before bank support was added,
-  except the code to repair the format stamp is still included.
-RAMDSKv1 did not have that.

 `make clean all` builds a 4-bank version of RAMxxx.CO, RAMxxx.DO, RAMxxx.calls for all models.
-(100, 200, K85)
+(100, 200, K85, M10)

-`make clean legacy` builds legacy versions for 100 & 200 and compares them against preserved copies of the originals to verify they match exactly.

-`make load_100` or 200, or K85: convenience target that builds and then runs `dl -v -b RAMxxx.DO` to install to the portable.
+`make load_100` or load_200, etc: convenience target that builds and then runs `dl -v -b RAMxxx.DO` to install to the portable.

 For each `RAMxxx.CO`:
 `RAMxxx.DO` is a BASIC loader containing the .CO